 She enjoys spending time with her husband.
 They married in 2018 after being introduced by business partner, Amy Meinecke.
 They share a love for running and music.
 They have four grown children between them and enjoy traveling to see them.
 Amy enjoys hiking, running, cooking, and trying new local restaurants.
 She and her husband are members of Hope Chapel in Greensboro and enjoy serving the community with them.

-Margaret Harvey 1 scaled
+Margaret DSC8834 crop scaled

 Margaret